rotty3000/osgi.web.boot.http.example/README.md

-## Http Example
+## Web Examples

-This is a simple project demonstrating the use of the osgi.web.boot bndtools template to boostrap a small http server.
+This is a simple project demonstrating the use of the osgi.web.boot bndtools template to boostrap some small web servers.

 ### To build the project